leaktk/scanner/README.md

 ## Config File Format

-The [config.go](./pkg/config/config.go) contains an example of the default config values and [examples/config.toml](./examples/config.toml) contains a commented version of the config file explaining what the settings mean.
+The [config.go](./pkg/config/config.go) file sets the default config values and [examples/config.toml](./examples/config.toml) contains a commented version of the config file explaining what the settings mean.

 The order of precedence for config paths: